danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part1.md

 print 'First ' + 'Last'
 ```

 we get 'First Last'.
 When given two strings, the '+' operator 'concatenates' or merges them together into one string.
 Over-loading is useful because it produces clean and readable code without having a special function for each type of variable.
-You have to be careful, however, because mismatching different types of variable can lead to errors.
+You have to be careful, however, because mismatching different types of variables can lead to errors.
 For instance, this line

 ```python
 numBerries = 5
 print 'Number of Blueberries: ' + numBerries
 ```

 will produce an error because it is trying to perform a concatenation of a string and an integer.
-Instead, you can use the int() function to convert the 5 to a string before using it with the '+' operator.
+Instead, you can use the str() function to convert the 5 to a string before using it with the '+' operator.

 ```python
 numBerries = 5